dead-claudia/clean-assert/api.md

 Just like testing for multiple values in iterables, you can also test for multiple key-value pairs in objects.
 These are checked to be own properties, not inherited, and it can be considered a more flexible shorthand for multiple `assert.hasOwn` calls.

 It may seem like there's a lot of methods here, and that's pretty true, but it's simpler than it looks.
-Here's a quick overview of how they're sorted:
+Here's a quick overview of how they're organized:

               |     shallow     |    strict deep      |   structural deep
 --------------|-----------------|---------------------|----------------------